 Since her retirement in 2015 she is mostly involved in projects about vocal pedagogy and she is invited to give Masterclasses and presentations about the singing voice.

-Since 2012 she is president and co-founder of EVTA-be, the Belgian association of the European Umbrella association EVTA (European Voice Teachers Association) and since 2016 also board member of EVTA.
+From 2012 till 2020 she was president and co-founder of EVTA-be, the Belgian association of the European Umbrella association EVTA (European Voice Teachers Association) and since 2021 also Vice President of EVTA.

 For more details about individual singing lessons and master classes, presentations about voice research or artistic readings: please contact me by mail.